PriscillaRoyals/alx-low_level_programming/0x09-static_libraries/README.md

-here i will be making static libraries
+In this directory i will be writing C programs on Static libraries